ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

 direction we'd taken.

 Upon speaking with the maintainers of the Python Vyper codebase we found they intended to continue with the project.
-At this stage I decided it was best to separate the project from the Ethereum Foundation since we didn't plan to have any continued involvement in the python codebase.
+At this stage we decided it was best to separate the project from the Ethereum Foundation since we didn't plan to have any continued involvement in the python codebase.
 We didn't want the association with the Ethereum Foundation to inadvertantly be received as